MEF-GIT/MEF-LSO-Interlude-SDK/README.md

 - `documentation` - documentation including API/Schema developer guides and
   openapi-tools generated API descriptions in markdown format
   - `supportingStandards` - The rest of the documents and standards.
-- `generated` - No longer provided - please visit
+- `generated`
-  [LSO Marketplace](http://lso.mef.net) to use the self-blending possibility.
+  - `security` - A not normative version of the standard APIs including the security profiles as required by MEF 128.1.
+Provided for evaluation.

 ## Issues, questions, and Feedback